bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 emailregexp
     Defines the regular expression used to validate email addresses used for login names.
-The default attempts to match fully qualified email addresses (i.e. 'user@example.com') in a slightly more restrictive way than what is allowed in RFC 2822.
+The default attempts to match fully qualified email addresses (i.e. 'user\@example.com') in a slightly more restrictive way than what is allowed in RFC 2822.
-    Another popular value to put here is ^[^@]+, which means 'local usernames, no @ allowed.'
+    Another popular value to put here is :paramval:``^[^@]+`, which means 'local usernames, no @ allowed.'

 emailregexpdesc
-    This description is shown to the user to explain which email addresses are allowed by the emailregexp param.
+    This description is shown to the user to explain which email addresses are allowed by the :param:`emailregexp` param.

 emailsuffix
     This is a string to append to any email addresses when actually sending mail to that address.
-It is useful if you have changed the emailregexp param to only allow local usernames, but you want the mail to be delivered to username@my.local.hostname.
+It is useful if you have changed the :param:`emailregexp` param to only allow local usernames, but you want the mail to be delivered to username\@my.local.hostname.

 createemailregexp
-    This defines the (case-insensitive) regexp to use for email addresses that are permitted to self-register using a 'New Account' feature.
+    This defines the (case-insensitive) regexp to use for email addresses that are permitted to self-register.
 The default (.*) permits any account matching the emailregexp to be created.
 If this parameter is left blank, no users will be permitted to create their own accounts and all accounts will have to be created by an administrator.

 password_complexity
     Set the complexity required for passwords.
 In all cases must the passwords be at least 6 characters long.

-    * no_constraints - No complexity required.
+    * :paramval:`no_constraints` - No complexity required.
-    * mixed_letters - Passwords must contain at least one UPPER and one lower case letter.
+    * :paramval:`mixed_letters` - Passwords must contain at least one UPPER and one lower case letter.
-    * letters_numbers - Passwords must contain at least one UPPER and one lower case letter and a number.
+    * :paramval:`letters_numbers` - Passwords must contain at least one UPPER and one lower case letter and a number.
-    * letters_numbers_specialchars - Passwords must contain at least one letter, a number and a special character.
+    * :paramval:`letters_numbers_specialchars` - Passwords must contain at least one letter, a number and a special character.

 password_check_on_login
     If set, Bugzilla will check that the password meets the current complexity rules and minimum length requirements when the user logs into the Bugzilla web interface.
 If it doesn't, the user would not be able to log in, and will receive a message to reset their password.